 CFS announces food safety report for October

 The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (November 30) released the findings of its food safety report for last month.
-The results of about 7 300 food samples tested were satisfactory except for 11 samples that were announced earlier.
-The overall satisfactory rate was about 99.8 per cent.
+The results of about 15,500 food samples tested were satisfactory except for six samples which were announced earlier.
+The overall satisfactory rate was 99.9 per cent.

-A CFS spokesman said about 1,700 food samples were collected for microbiological tests, and about 5,600 samples were taken for chemical tests and the remaining 9,600 (including about 9,200 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 1,300 food samples were collected for microbiological tests, some 4,600 samples were taken for chemical tests and the remaining 9,600 (including about 9,200 taken from food imported from Japan) were collected to test radiation levels.

-The samples comprised about 2,200 samples of vegetables and fruit and their products; about 600 samples of cereals, grains and their products; about 700 samples of meat and poultry and their products; about 1,100 samples of milk, milk products and frozen confections; about 1,000 samples of aquatic and related products; and about 1,700 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 4,200 samples of vegetables and fruit and their products; 900 samples of meat and poultry and their products; 1,900 samples of aquatic and related products; 1,000 samples of milk, milk products and frozen confections; 1,100 samples of cereals, grains and their products; and 6,400 samples of other food commodities (including beverages, bakery products and snacks).

 The spokesman reminded the food trade to ensure that food for sale is fit for human consumption and meets legal requirements.
 Consumers should patronise reliable shops when buying food and maintain a balanced diet to minimise food risks.